SebastianSlape/Forum/README.md

 A work-in-progress forum that utilizes Flask and SQL-alchemy to create a basic forum

+It is sorted into "static/css" for CSS files, templates for HTML templates and settings for general server settings, like Admin IP's and other server sided options

 ## Features

 - Creation of threads (Title, Username and Content)